How to Approach Vedanta

 Arsha Vidya Parampara

-A meaningful, step-by-step pathway into Vedanta
+A meaningful, step-by-step pathway into the study and assimilation of Vedanta

 Pujya Swami Dayananda Saraswati